MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/configure-copilot-features.md

     - **Operations** > **Insights** > **Summaries (preview)**
 1. Select **Manage** in **Summaries (preview)**.
 1. Select **Make case summaries available to agents** to display a summary of the case on the **Case** page.

+Perform the steps in [Display case summary on custom case forms](copilot-powerapps-settings.md) for the Copilot case summary to be displayed on custom case forms.

+## Enable conversation summaries

+Conversation summaries enable agents to collaborate effectively with other agents and contacts, by enabling agents to easily recap an ongoing chat or a transcribed voice conversation.

-1. For Copilot to automatically trigger a conversation summary, select the following options:
+For Copilot to automatically trigger a conversation summary for a live conversation, select the following options in the Summaries (preview) page:
    - **When an agent joins a conversation**: Generates a summary when an agent joins the conversation.
 This is applicable to transferred conversation or when an agent invites a collaborator to join the conversation.
    - **When a conversation ends**: Generates a summary when the conversation ends.
       - Select **Allow agents to create case with a button in the summary** to allow agents to see the **Create case** button in the conversation summary.
 A new case is created when the agent selects **Create case**.
    - **On demand, by selecting a button to summarize the conversation**: Generate a summary at any point in the conversation, whenever the agent selects the copilot **Summarize conversation**.

-Perform the steps in [Display case summary on custom case forms](copilot-powerapps-settings.md) for the Copilot case summary to be displayed on custom case forms.

 ## Record feedback